Nightlife Tour in Maastricht

-Use this page as a starting point for a Maastricht walking tour, a free self-guided route, or the Roamee app for Maastricht.
+Use this page as a starting point for a Maastricht walking tour, a free route, or the Roamee app for Maastricht.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Cross the Sint Servaasbrug bridge for views of the old town, then walk along the Maas River toward the Bonnefantenmuseum for a pleasant riverside stroll.